gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    supported.

-   The SCTP endpoint will indicate to its peer when the previous DTLS connection and its context is no longer needed for receiving any more data from this endpoint.
+   The SCTP endpoint will indicate to its peer when the previous DTLS connection and its context are no longer needed for receiving any more data from this endpoint.
 This is done by having DTLS to send a DTLS close_notify alert.
 The endpoint MUST NOT send the close_notify until the following two conditions are fulfilled: